-Now that the temperature is down, and the mountains of central Greece are covered with fresh snow, it is time to put on your snowshoes and explore Arachova.
+When the temperature in Greece is low, and the mountains of central Greece are covered with fresh snow, it is time to put on your snowshoes and explore Arachova.

 Table of Contents

-The small town of Arachova is the gem of mount Parnassus.
-Located in Boeotia county, at an altitude of 970m, it’s one of the most alluring places of mainland Greece, only 2 hours away from Athens.
-The picturesque landscape and the rustic architecture combined with the town’s sophisticated character, make the ideal scenery for a perfect vacation.
-If you want to explore the winter-side of Greece, Arachova definitely won’t disappoint you!
+The picturesque landscape of Arachova and the rustic architecture combined with the town’s sophisticated character, make the ideal scenery for a perfect vacation.
+If you want to explore the winter side of Greece, Arachova won’t disappoint you!

-Today, Arachova is one of the most popular winter destinations in Greece characterized by the diversity of its travellers.
-Its magical vibes and fairytale aura will charm you right away and make you realize that Greece is way more than just its islands.
+Its magical vibes, traditional guest houses, and fairytale aura will charm you right away and make you realize that Greece is way more than just its islands.
 Here are some of the best things to do in Arachova, Greece:

 Delphi - credits: elgreko/Shutterstock.com

-The region also has a very rich folk tradition and the folklore museum of Arachova is the perfect proof.
-A fun fact is that the building hosting the museum is an early 20th-century primary school.
-As a visitor, you’ll get a taste of everyday life in the region during the few past centuries.
-The exhibits include agricultural and weaving equipment, toys, costumes etc. The best part is that you can attend traditional craft courses, like embroidery and iron/stone crafting workshops.
+As a visitor, you’ll get a taste of everyday life in the region during the past few centuries.
+The exhibits include agricultural and weaving equipment, toys, costumes, etc. The best part is that you can attend traditional craft courses, like embroidery and iron/stone crafting workshops.

 St. George’s church